-A dangling participle is a participle that is said to dangle when there is no word in the sentence that the participle can modify, or when the participle or participial phrase is placed in a sentence in such a way that it unintentionally modifies another noun instead of the right word, usually the subject of the sentence, that is meant to be modified.
+A dangling participle is a participle that is said to dangle when there is no word in the sentence that the participle can modify, or when the participle is placed in a sentence in such a way that it unintentionally modifies another noun instead of the right word, usually the subject of the sentence that is meant to be modified.
 A dangling participle can be a single participle or a participle/participial phrase.

 The participle is usually positioned at the beginning of the sentence to modify the noun or pronoun immediately next to it.
 This noun or pronoun is the subject of the sentence.